Live 8 concert, London: Television

 In the United Kingdom, the BBC provided full television coverage, starting on BBC Two from 13:00 and continuing from 18:15 on BBC One, right up to the end of the concert at 00:00.
 The advertised changeover time was 16:15, disappointing many who had set video recorders accordingly.
 The coverage was presented by Jonathan Ross, Fearne Cotton, Jo Whiley and Graham Norton.
 350 complaints were made to the BBC about swearing before the 21:00 watershed.
 The BBC apologised, however a spokesman said:

 In Ireland, the concert was broadcast on RTÉ Two, whose coverage ran from 14:00 to 00:00 (except 17:00 to 18:00, when the coverage switched to RTÉ One).
 The coverage was presented by Dave Fanning and Laura Woods.

 In the United States, MTV and VH1 provided intermittent and incomplete live and taped coverage, frequently breaking away mid-song for commercials or commentary by their VJs.
 This decision drew criticism from numerous viewers who viewed the commentary as being frivolous or inane and would have preferred to see the music acts themselves.
 However, AOL provided a full webcast of the entire show.

 After the criticism from viewers, both VH1 and MTV showed highlights of the Live 8 concerts on 9 July 2005 for 5 hours each without commercial interruption.

 In Australia, the concert was broadcast on FOX8 (live) and the Nine Network (highlights).

 Radio

 In the UK, there was radio coverage on BBC Radio 1, BBC Radio 2, BBC Radio 5 Live and several local radio stations.

 The Radio 1 coverage was presented by Chris Moyles, Scott Mills, Edith Bowman, Colin Murray, Sara Cox and Vernon Kay.
-While the Radio 2 presenters were Chris Evans, Davina McCall and Dermot O'Leary.
+While the Radio 2 coverage was presented by Chris Evans, Davina McCall and Dermot O'Leary.
 Each station focussed on artists who matched the station's playlisting policy and target audience.
 The Radio 5 Live coverage was presented by Brian Alexander, Phil Williams and Aasmah Mir.
 The coverage also focused on the Make Poverty History march in Edinburgh and the Wimbledon Women's Singles Final.

 Most commercial radio stations in the UK took a programme produced by Capital FM for the day, presented by Ulrika Jonsson.

 In the US, XM Satellite Radio broadcast the concert in its entirety.